GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-state.md

 ## New York
 <a href="https://its.ny.gov/document/accessibility-web-based-information-and-applications-compliance-reporting" target="_blank" class="usa-link--external">New York Office of Technology Services</a> New York State has had a web accessibility policy since September of 1999.
 That first policy was aligned with the World Wide Web Consortium Web Accessibility Initiative's Web Content Accessibility Guidelines, current version (WCAG).
 When the guidelines were reformulated, and the "last call" draft was published in 2004, the IT Accessibility Committee advised that the successor WCAG guidelines were practically speaking, unimplementable.
 In reaction to this, OFT (with advice from the Committee) developed a set of hybrid standards that melded the WCAG and U. S. Section 508, which covered all federal agencies and contractors doing business with the federal government.

+## North Carolina
+<a href="https://it.nc.gov/documents/digital-accessibility-usability-standard/" target="_blank" class="usa-link--external">North Carolina Digital Accessibility and Usability Standard (PDF)</a>.
+In April 2024, the State of North Carolina officially published the North Carolina Digital Accessibility and Usability Standard, which establishes clear guidelines and a unified vision for delivering digital-first public services across all state agency websites and digital platforms.
+The standard is designed to ensure a seamless, high-quality, and secure digital experience for all users.
+It emphasizes simplifying interactions with the state while maintaining strong commitments to accessibility, security, and usability across diverse agencies.

 <p id="O" name="O"></p>

 ## Oklahoma